 I didn’t expect to find myself writing this review.
-In truth, our first stay at The Grosvenor Hotel fell very short of my expectations, and I didn’t think I would ever find myself staying there again!
+In truth, our first stay at The Grosvenor Hotel (now The Amba Grosvenor) fell very short of my expectations, and I didn’t think I would ever find myself staying there again!
 However, I always feel that you can tell a lot about a company and its attitude towards its business, in how they deal with an unhappy customer when something goes wrong.
 Well, we certainly had a turn around in our opinion in our second visit to The Grosvenor Hotel.
 So much so that it has made it onto the blog as one of my recommended stays!
 Let me tell you all…

 I had booked The Grosvenor last month as a treat for Nik and I. We were going to an Immersive Dining experience that I told you about on the blog, (see that post here – Trying Immersive Dining for the first Time) and as Nik was having a “well week” between his chemo treatment, I thought I would book him a well deserved treat.
 The Grosvenor, just two minutes from Victoria Station, was the perfect location for our night out, and looked lovely.
 Sadly, our room was not good.
 In fact, it was incredibly poor and I was so disappointed!
 I did express how unhappy I was to the customer relations manager.